heitor57/astronomy-news/README.md

 # Astronomy News Crawler with Analytical Dashboard

-This repository contains a news crawler project, data mining approaches are used to make analyses in combination with an amazing data visualization.
+This repository contains a news crawler project that uses data mining approaches to make analyses in combination with an amazing data visualization.

 ## Usage instructions
 ### Splash